Coupled-cluster approach to vibronic effects in resonant inelastic x-ray scattering of quantum materials: Application to a $5d^1$ rhenium oxide: Results and discussion

 \subsection{Electronic and vibronic interaction parameters}

 We derived the ligand-field parameter from the EOM-CCSD levels and the spin-orbit coupling parameters by mapping the spin-orbit coupling matrix to Eq. \eqref{Eq_HSO}.
 Table \ref{Table_vibronic} shows the electronic interaction parameters.
 The energy gap between the ground $j_\text{eff}=3/2$ multiplet level and the $e_g$ level is about $10Dq + \lambda/2 \approx 5.04$ eV, which is in line with the $e_g$ peak position (4.5-5 eV) in the Re $L_3$ edge RIXS spectra \cite{Frontini2024, Zivkovic2024}.
+The $e_g$ term does not show the spin-orbit splitting because the orbital angular momenta are quenched in the term [Sec.
+7.3.2 in Ref. \cite{Sugano1970}].
 The spin-orbit coupling parameter of 0.321 eV is close to 0.311 eV extracted from the RIXS spectra \cite{Frontini2024}.
+The good agreement between the theoretical calculations and experimental data suggests that the EOM-EA-CC calculation captures a nonnegligible screening upon the addition of a $5d$ electron: In terms of the EOM-EA-CC vector, the non-$5d^1$ contributions amount to 6\%.

 The frequencies and vibronic coupling parameters were derived from the EOM-CCSD adiabatic potential energy surface.
 As described in Sec. \ref{Sec_method_CCSD}, we deformed the Re cluster using the JT active modes and calculated the EOM-CC energy levels at each deformed structure.
 Figure \ref{Fig_APES1} shows the APESs with respect to the $E_g$ and the $T_{2g}$ JT deformations.
 We verified that the present approach gives the frequencies with an accuracy of 5\% by using a diamagnetic analog where Raman scattering data are available \cite{Pasztorova2023} (Appendix \ref{A_BMWO}).